goblinfactory/FluentAutomation/README.md

 #### Alan's TODO list : what to do before creating new package

+- I have not reviwed release notes, if I can't actually fix this, then ...no point!
 - setup CICD on appVeyor so that I can have all code at very least build server tested with 100% passing tests before submitting pull requests.
 - test running the solution not as admininistrator
 - run tests a few times and see if the tests are consistent